ademskey/Honeypot_Attack_Characterization_Data_Engine/readme.md

 # Running the browser data visualization tool

 The Dockerfile runs a multistage build.
-The base image python:3.14.0rc1-alpine3.22 has no reported CVE's according to Dockerhub as of 07/31.
 The .env file containing T-Pot username and password should not be copied into container, so mount it at runtime instead (see provided docker run commands).
 Start Docker, then build the image defined by the Dockerfile.
 In project root:

     docker build -t <image-name> .